-Power and Water's cost allocation procedures as stated within its AER CAM, and as applied throughout the organisation, are consistent with the Cost Allocation Principles as outlined in Schedule 1, part 2 of the Code and section 3.2 of the Guideline.
+Power and Water's cost allocation procedures as stated within its AER CAM, and as applied throughout the organisation, are consistent with the Cost Allocation Principles as outlined in Schedule 1, part 2 of the Code and Clause 3.2 of the Guideline.
 Key points to note in relation to the Schedule 1, part 2 Principles of the Code are that they:

-- comply with the minimum ring-fencing requirements of the Code; - are consistent with the accounting policies and other regulatory instruments; - are sufficiently detailed to enable replication of reported outcomes as stated for each separate cost category comprising:

-- direct costs; - o indirect costs; - o asset management system allocations to depreciation transactions; and - o corporate shared / overhead costs. - for each category of direct cost maintain sufficient detail (as appropriate) to outline the: - nature of each cost item; - o category of service; - o characteristics of the cost; - o details describing how and where records are maintained to enable the basis of attribution to be audited. - for each shared cost maintain sufficient details (as appropriate) to outline the: - nature of the cost item; - o categories of service between which cost items are allocated; - o nature of the allocator/s and reason for selection; - what the numeric quantities or percentage allocators are and how they will change along with explanation of the mechanisms for change; - o how and where the records will be maintained to enable audit if required. - the substance of allocations where they differ from the legal form; - the causal allocators for shared cost.
+- comply with the minimum ring-fencing requirements of the Code; - are consistent with the accounting policies and other regulatory instruments; - are sufficiently detailed to enable replication of reported outcomes as stated for each separate cost category comprising: - 8.19 direct costs; - 8.20 indirect costs; - 8.21 asset management system allocations to depreciation transactions; and - 8.22 corporate shared / overhead costs. - for each category of direct cost maintain sufficient detail (as appropriate) to outline the: - 8.23 nature of each cost item; - 8.24 category of service; - 8.25 characteristics of the cost; - 8.26 details describing how and where records are maintained to enable the basis of attribution to be audited. - for each shared cost maintain sufficient details (as appropriate) to outline the: - 8.27 nature of the cost item; - 8.28 categories of service between which cost items are allocated; - 8.29 nature of the allocator/s and reason for selection; - 8.30 what the numeric quantities or percentage allocators are and how they will change along with explanation of the mechanisms for change; - 8.31 how and where the records will be maintained to enable audit if required. - the substance of allocations where they differ from the legal form; - the causal allocators for shared cost.